Explaining higher-order correlations between elliptic and triangular flow: Cumulants of flow fluctuations in the laboratory frame

 The mixed cumulants are those for which both $m$ and $q$ are positive.
 The lowest-order mixed cumulant corresponds to $m=q=1$.
 Expanding the left-hand side of Eq.~(\ref{defMHC}) to order $\lambda\lambda^*\mu\mu^*$, one obtains its expression in terms of moments:

 It was measured by ALICE in 2016 in Ref.~\cite{ALICE:2016kpq}, where it was named $SC(3,2)$.
 Higher-order cumulants with $(m,q)=(2,1),(3,1),(1,2),(2,2),(1,3)$ were subsequently measured in Ref.~\cite{ALICE:2021adw}, where their expressions in terms of moments are provided.
 Deriving these expressions is straightforward using Eq.~(\ref{defMHC}).
-We do not repeat them because they are lengthy and will not be needed in this work.\footnote{ Note that the six MHC cumulants analyzed by ALICE only involve the magnitudes, not the phases of $V_2$ and $V_3$.
-The phases only enter at the next order $(m,q)=(3,2)$, a cumulant of order 10 whose expression involves moments of the type $\langle V_2^3(V_3^{*})^2\rangle$, and which has not yet been analyzed.}
+We do not repeat them because they are lengthy and will not be needed in this work.\footnote{ Note that the six MHC cumulants analyzed by ALICE and CMS only involve the magnitudes, not the phases of $V_2$ and $V_3$.
+The phases only enter at higher orders: The expression of $MHC(v_2^6, v_3^4)$ (a cumulant of order 10) in terms of moments involves a term proportional to $\langle V_2^3(V_3^{*})^2\rangle\langle (V_2^*)^3V_3^2\rangle$.}